Galactic Command is Star Wars: The Old Republic’s new way of progressing and gaining gear once you hit level 70.

 If you are a PvPer or like Galactic Starfighter, you also have a way of gaining specific pieces outside the galactic command crates.
 Every time you complete a warzone or GSF match, you get a type of currency called unassembled components.
 If you win a match, you get more, and if it’s a ranked warzone match, you get even more.
 You can then turn these pvp unassembled components in on the fleet, for unassembled pieces similar to the ones you can get from operations.
 You’ll then need to turn in that unassembled piece for a finished piece of gear, along with command tokens.
 Luckily, you can get command xp fairly fast from pvp – so you shouldn’t need to worry about the token cost.

-Easier operations, and pvp unassembled components, will get you Tier One gear.
-Harder operations will get you Tier Two and Tier Three gear.
+Command tokens, and pvp unassembled components, will get you Tier One gear.
+Harder operations will get you Tier Two, Tier Three and Tier Four gear.
 However, if you pvp, you can also ‘upgrade’ your armor.
 You can take your Tier One or Tier Two armor, and buy an upgraded version by turning in more warzone unassembled components and the shell of the armor.
 This even works if you got a piece of set-bonus gear from a galactic command crate or from an operation – if you have unassembled pvp components, you can upgrade it!
 The only part of the armor that needs to be turned in is the shell – so you can pay credits to pull out the armoring, mod and enhancement if you want to save the mods.
 You can only upgrade like this if you have unassembled components from doing warzones or galactic starfighter.
 Otherwise the only way to upgrade your gear is by getting lucky through the galactic command crates, or by winning a better piece from an operation.
 You can also supplement your gear with crafting or buying from those who craft – but crafting can never get you the best gear in the game, which are armorings with the set bonus attached to them.

 Should you grind CXP?